Skip to Main Content

 Back to Behavioral Health Services Homepage

-The Prevention and Youth Branch (PYB) within the Community Services Division, provides planning, oversight, and technical assistance and training of non-Medi-Cal primary prevention early intervention and youth behavioral health services.
+The Prevention and Youth Branch (PYB) within the Community Services Division provides planning, oversight, and technical assistance and training of non-Medi-Cal primary prevention, early intervention, and youth behavioral health services.
 The PYB also administers several statewide programs with the primary goal of empowering individuals to lead healthy lives while preventing mental illness and substance use disorders (SUD).

 General primary prevention inquiries may be submitted to DHCSPrimaryPvServices@dhcs.ca.gov